-Oualified Opinion
+Opinion

-We have audited the financial statements of JSC MICROFINANCE ORGANISATION EURO CREDIT (hereinafter - the Organisation), which comprise the statement of financial position as at 31 December 2020, and the statement of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of JSC MICROFINANCE ORGANISATION EURO CREDIT (hereinafter - the Organisation), which comprise the statement of financial position as at 31 December 2021, and the statement of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the effects of the matters described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Organisation as at 31 December 2020 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organisation as at 31 December 2021 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).

-Basis for Qualified Opinion
+Basis for Opinion